mzandvliet/PUN-SpaceRocks/README.md

 * GUI Color picker is from [this repository](https://github.com/judah4/HSV-Color-Picker-Unity)

 After using Photon to build this thing, here's some of my impressions:
+* It's definitely quick to get up and running!

 * Every object is responsible for synchronizing itself
 	* Would make it difficult to reason about synchronizing compositions of objects efficiently
 	* Trashes cpu cache because of discontinuous memory access patterns